critocrito/ncube/README.md

 The HTTP endpoints of `ncubed` are described in the [HTTP API documentation](doc/http-api.md).

+The account authorization for remote workspaces is described in [a dedicated document](doc/auth-workflow.pdf).

-They are supported with a series of [diagrams](doc/diagrams/ncube).
+The high level architecture of Ncube is described with a series of [diagrams](doc/diagrams/ncube).
 To re-generate the architecture diagrams install [`fc4`](https://fundingcircle.github.io/fc4-framework/docs/get-started) and regenerate the images: